mtali/bookmark/README.md

 You can install all at once with the following command `pip install -r requirements.txt`

 ## CACHING
-I did use Redis 4.0.8 running on default port.
+I did use Redis 4.0.8 as caching database running on port 6379.
 You will not be able to run this application without redis

 ## Fist launch
 1. Create a super user to access database